 Occupying a prominent site on the east side of St Andrew Square, Dundas House was built in 1774.

-The 4th Earl of Hopetoun, the nephew of Henry Dundas’ second wife, and the vice governor of the bank, is immortalised in the bronze statue outside the bank.
+The 4th Earl of Hopetoun, the brother of Henry Dundas’ second wife, and the vice governor of the bank, is immortalised in the bronze statue outside the bank.
 He was second in command to fellow Scot, Ralph Abercromby, commander-in-chief of the British forces in the West Indies.
 Together, the men helped to end the two year slave revolution led by French-African Julien Fedon in Grenada in 1795-6 in the fight against the French for islands in the West Indies.
 Fedon was a highly skilled strategist, and his men executed 40 British, including Scottish governor Ninian Home at his home in Paraclete.
 After 15 months of fighting the rebels were captured and executed in the Market Square.
 Yet Fedon was never found.
 Legend says he escaped to a neighbouring island on a canoe, aided by either the Amerindians or ‘Black Caribs’ in St.Vincent.

 The supression of this revolution resulted in slavery continuing for almost another 40 years in Grenada.